kwhitley/itty.sh/src/routes/about/+page.md

 1. That's it!
 You get a share link and a QR code in exchange.

-  This link takes you **straight** to the file/content/redirect/whatever.
+  This link takes you **straight** to the file content (or other page, in the case of a redirect).
 No ad-filled pages with questionable download links.
 Just the content that was placed in storage.

   **For Developers:** This means you can use it like a lightweight Amazon S3, right from your browser.
 Fetch statements in one line?
 Yes please.